 Stupidity uncovered

-Hašek's satire is biting, at times coarse, but never vulgar.
-Above all, it is a sharp attack on human stupidity.
-What stands out is its lack of respect for institutions and authority.
-It is no coincidence that The Good Soldier Švejk has been banned on several occasions.
-The authorities who reacted in this way felt their toes had been trodden on—and for good reason.
+Hašek's satire in The Good Soldier Švejk is biting—at times coarse, but never vulgar.
+It is a sharp attack on institutions and authority, and above all on the human stupidity embodied by those institutions.
+It is therefore no coincidence that The Good Soldier Švejk has been banned on several occasions.
+The authorities who responded with censorship felt their toes had been trodden on—and for good reason.

-Many readers primarily associate the novel with humour, but its message is serious and timeless.
-Its sting is directed at human-made systems—and at those who exploit their positions within them for personal gain, or who conform out of limited horizons, selfishness, fear, greed, cowardice, stupidity, and, most tragically, a lack of alternatives.
+Many readers associate the novel primarily with humour, but its message is serious and timeless.
+Its sting is directed at human-made systems—and at those who exploit their positions within them for personal gain, or who conform out of limited horizons, selfishness, fear, greed, cowardice, stupidity and, most tragically, a lack of alternatives.

 Corruption and abuse of power are not limited to the era and region Hašek described; they are deeply rooted in human nature.
 The Good Soldier Švejk will therefore remain relevant as long as human beings exist on Earth.
-The novel has strong geographical, historical, and cultural ties to Central Europe, but this does not make it any less universal.
+The novel has strong geographical, historical and cultural ties to Central Europe, but this does not make it any less universal.

 Setting